jgilsonsi/springboot-photo-api/README.md

 # springboot-photo-api
-API used to be an interface with some Angular tests
+API used as an interface with some Angular tests